-New Zealand's Minister of Energy and Resources, Simon Bridges, announced on July 23, 2014, that Coronado's 100% owned subsidiary, Lynx Platinum Limited, was awarded five mineral exploration permits in respect of New Zealand Petroleum and Minerals Platinum New Zealand Blocks Offer 2013.
+New Zealand's Minister of Energy and Resources, Simon Bridges, announced on July 23, 2014, Lynx was awarded five mineral exploration permits in respect of New Zealand Petroleum and Minerals Platinum New Zealand Blocks Offer 2013.

 All permits awarded reside on the South Island of New Zealand and based on the analysis done to date are prospective for platinum group metals and other metallic minerals such as gold and silver.
 Details of the permits awarded are summarized as follows: